How To Make Chicken Breasts With An Easy Pan Sauce

-- 3/4 cup orange juice
+- 3/4 cup orange juice (freshly squeezed if possible)

-- Heat the butter and olive oil in large pan over medium heat.
-Add the chicken in a single layer and cook until golden brown and no longer pink in the middle, 2 to 3 minutes per side.
-Add the orange juice and continue cooking, turning the chicken several times, until the juice has thickened to a syrupy consistency, about 2 minutes.
+- Heat the butter and olive oil in a frying pan over medium heat.
+Add the chicken in a single layer and cook until light golden, 2 minutes per side.
+Transfer to a plate and set aside.

 - Add the orange juice to the pan and bring to a simmer.
 Stir in the orange zest and tarragon and return the chicken to the pan.

 - Continue cooking, turning the breasts several times, until the sauce has thickened slightly and the chicken is cooked through, 3 to 4 minutes.

 - To serve, transfer the chicken to individual serving plates and top with sauce.